 Positive punishment means giving an undesirable consequence after an unwanted behavior to make it less appealing.
 It aims to stop the behavior from happening again.
-But, long-term, there may be a risk of psychological and behavioral issues.
+However, long term, there may be a risk of psychological and behavioral issues.

 Behavior modification is an intervention that aims to reduce or eliminate unwanted behaviors.
 It has its roots in B. F. Skinner’s operant conditioning theory.

 Positive punishment is one of the four consequences in operant conditioning that lead to the desired behavior.

 This article explores positive punishment, including its roots, risks, and criticisms.
 It also provides several examples of positive punishment in daily life.

 Positive punishment is a behavior modification technique.
 It